comunica/comunica-bencher/README.md

 A tool for easily creating and running benchmarks with [Comunica](https://github.com/comunica/comunica) and [LDF Server](https://github.com/LinkedDataFragments/Server.js).

+Experiments that are created and executed with this tool are [fully reproducible](https://linkedsoftwaredependencies.org/articles/reproducibility/), as experiments are fully _deterministic_, and metadata on all exact installed dependency versions is emitted together with the results.

+Together with the (semantic) configuration files of Comunica and LDF Server, this tool completes the whole provenance chain of experimental results:

+* **Setup** of sofware based on configuration
+* **Generating** experiment input data
+* **Execution** of experiments based on parameters
+* Description of environment **dependencies** during experiments
+* **Reporting** of results

 ## Requirements

 * [Bash](https://www.gnu.org/software/bash/) _(Installed by default on UNIX machines)_